Brig13Team/Operation_Kerberos/docs/user.md

 <hr>
 ## <a name="whitelist"></a>Whitelist
 The CAS-Vehicles are whitelisted.
 If you are not allowed to fly this vehicle, you can't use the Pilot and Co-Pilot slots.
-The Whitelist is based on a Database
+The Whitelist is based on a Database and the rights are granted from the Server after you are connected to the server.

 <hr>
 ## <a name="logistics"></a>Logistics